openethereum/openethereum.github.io/Beginner-Introduction.md

 | 2020-09-24 20:59:4     | +09:01:27     | Syncing #10400006     | Synced 100,000 blocks |
 | 2020-09-26 20:17:52     | +47:18:09     | Syncing #10900009     | Synced 500,000 blocks |

 Warping usually lasts for ~1hour on this machine .
-And for 100,000 it takes approximetly around ~9h.
-You can check full log [here](public/31rc1_mainnet_full_warp_sync.log)
+For 100,000 it takes approximately around ~9 hours.
+You can check the full log [here](public/31rc1_mainnet_full_warp_sync.log)

-Additionaly if you start syncing OE without warp and with pruning mode, the first few millions of blocks will be synced fast but that speed will gradually decrease as you climb closer to the highest block and you can expect few blocks per second when you are closer to top of the chain, this behaviour is expected.
+Additionaly, if syncing is started without warp and with pruning mode, the first few millions of blocks will be synced quickly but that speed will gradually decrease as it gets closer to the highest block and it can be expected a few blocks per seconds closer to top of the chain.
+This behaviour is expected.

 ## \-\-tracing
 Trace logs are EVM output of transaction execution; they contain additional information on input/output/changes that transaction made to state.
-For traces to work you need to start client with “./openethereum --tracing on” For more information on what is contained in trace here is the link: [JSONRPC-trace-module](JSONRPC-trace-module)
+For traces to work it is needed to start the client with “./openethereum --tracing on” For more information on the content in trace follow this link: [JSONRPC-trace-module](JSONRPC-trace-module)

 > Note: by default tracing is turned off